Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 - Medical conditions, such as diabetes, heart failure, and kidney disease

 How is polyuria diagnosed?

 Your healthcare provider will examine you and ask about your symptoms.
-He will ask if you have any health conditions.
-Tell him if you take any medicines or supplements.
-Your healthcare provider will ask about the amount and types of liquids you drink each day.
-He may request blood or urine tests to find the cause of your polyuria.
+Your provider will ask if you have any health conditions.
+Tell your provider if you take any medicines or supplements.
+Your provider will ask about the amount and types of liquids you drink each day.
+Your provider may request blood or urine tests to find the cause of your polyuria.

 How is polyuria treated?